Giulia1719/Dissertation-exercises/README.md

 4.1) Getting magnitude columns for each object

 Perform a crossmatch of the 56 candidate XDINS with TYCHO-2, setting a radius of 0.6 arcminutes with a 'Find Mode' of 'Each'.
 Select Go, and the objects in the list within 0.6 arcminutes of a TYCHO-2 source have the respective TYCHO-2 columns added on to them.
-In this new table, select the 'Display Column Metadata' symbol on the top display bar, and select only the coordinate and positional uncertainty data, the hardness ratios and x-ray to optical flux ratios, as well as any magnitude columns contained within the data set.
+In this new table, select the 'Display Column Metadata' symbol on the top display bar, and select only the coordinate and positional uncertainty data, the hardness ratios and x-ray to optical flux ratios, as well as any magnitude columns (excluding their respective uncertainty) contained within the data set.
 Finally, save and export the new list as a CSV file.

 4.2) Filling in the blank magnitude columns